Bachelor of Technology EducationBachelors Degree

 We encourage you to apply for the courses you most want to study.
 If you are not eligible to enter your chosen course right now, our team will work with you to find the best pathway option.

 Before applying, make sure you double check all entry requirements, gather required documentation and review the University’s Rules Relating to Awards, noting any specifics listed below.

-To be eligible for the award of the Bachelor of Technology Education degree a candidate shall successfully complete not less than thirty-two (32) units comprising:
+To be eligible for the award of Bachelor of Technology Education degree a candidate shall successfully complete not less than thirty-two (32) units (384 credit points) comprising:

-- Permission to undertake a practicum will at all times be at the discretion of the Head of School
+- Permission to undertake a professional experience placement will at all times be at the discretion of the Head of School of Education

 Your course progression is in the recommended order you should complete your course in.
 It is important that you follow this to ensure you meet the course requirements.
 For further assistance see How to Enrol in Units using My Enrolment.